Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ### 4) Consecutive sentences
 **What it does**: Checks whether there are more than 3 sentences in a row that start with the same word.

-**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters (this is tied to the TextPresenceAssessment), and the research has a result.
+**When applies**: When the (sanitized) text has more than 50 characters (this is tied to the TextPresenceAssessment), and the research has a result.

 **Name in code**: SentenceBeginningsAssessment